hiro-iseri/fmpict/doc/user_guide.md

 ![basic_rule](image/en/link.png)

-When FMPict is executed in the above figure, fmpict generates the following text data and input it to PICT.
+When FMPict is executed in the above figure, FMPict generates the following text data and input it to PICT.

 ```
 Food Size:Large,Small